samagosti7/printables/README.md

 - Slight indent on contact us page in mobile view
 - Custom 404 isn't rendered on a bad URL--citing that debug is still true, even though env.py is in the gitignore and neither debug nor development are true in config vars in heroku
 - Small margin errors in footer, and it doesn't stick fully to the bottom of the page on very large devices.
+- Cancel button on add blog post isn't compatible with the form requirements.

 <a name="credits"></a>